 Once the Test Studio Test Runner window appears, there are multiple options you can customize as per the specifics of the particular environment.

-Note!
-It is important to allow access to the newly set location for all users.
+You need to allow access to the newly set location for all users.

 The section contains details for the Execution Server machine - status, Test Studio version, machine name, OS version, machine stats.

 You can access the logging of the Execution Server - enable, disable or view the generated log.

 The Run on start up option allows you to decide whether the Test Runner should be started automatically on machine startup.

 All available and supported browsers on the Execution Server are listed in this section.
 You can calibrate these or restore their default settings.
 If using the legacy version of Edge, you can browse here the WebDriver folder location on disc.